ghoshbishakh/osassignment2/assignment2.md

 #### `int create_disk(char *filename, int nbytes)`

 Creates a disk file of size `nbytes`.
-Initializes disk_stat struct with calculated number of blocks reads and writes as 0.
-Writes it to the first block.
+Initializes `disk_stat` struct with calculated number of blocks, and reads, writes as 0.
+Writes it to the befinning of the disk.
 Returns 0 if successful, -1 for error.

 **CHECK**: Remember to close the file and free the memory for disk_stat